allthroughthenight/allthroughthenight.github.io/_drafts/2022-01-11-what-i-learned-this-year.md

 > A metric of my productivity is logged to the OKR database.
 > Nothing breaks, and nothing unexpected happens, as the universe is completely predictable.

+[Screensaver lock by-pass via the virtual keyboard #354](https://github.com/linuxmint/cinnamon-screensaver/issues/354): A Linux Mint bug report on how random input from their child caused a screensaver crash.

+[Sealioning](https://en.m.wikipedia.org/wiki/Sealioning): A type of trolling or harassment that consists of pursuing people with persistent requests for evidence or repeated questions, while maintaining a pretense of civility and sincerity.
+It may take the form of "incessant, bad-faith invitations to engage in debate".
+The term originated with a 2014 strip of the webcomic Wondermark by David Malki.

+[stack_sort](https://gkoberger.github.io/stacksort/): Test various stack sort implmeentations from Stack Overflow.

 [sudo !!](https://www.reddit.com/r/ProgrammerHumor/comments/l02kgj/every_single_time/): I feel like I always _kinda_ kinda knew about this command (from [the fuck](https://github.com/nvbn/thefuck)) but never put in the time to remember it.

+[The Michael Scott Theory of Social Class](https://danco.substack.com/p/the-michael-scott-theory-of-social): A theory on why most middle management has similar characteristics.

+[This military graphic on electronic warfare should give everyone nightmares](https://taskandpurpose.com/mandatory-fun/worst-military-graphic-electronic-warfare/): The unique, and somewhat disturbing aspects of, of military design by committee effects, also known as [Armageddon Charts](https://www.microwaves101.com/encyclopedias/microwave-slang).

+[VentScape](https://www.ventscape.life/): Let it out int othe void, in real time, with others.

+[What language is this code written in and what does it do?](ttps://www.reddit.com/r/coding/comments/ysfe5/what_language_is_this_code_written_in_and_what/): A Reddit thread a pseudo-assembly language from Izzy's laptop in Digimon.

+[Why does it take so long to build software?](https://www.simplethread.com/why-does-it-take-so-long-to-build-software/): The impact of essential complexity, accidental complexity, along with outside shareholders and business requirements.

 # Pics and Posts
 [https://github.com/gkoberger/stacksort/pull/4]({{site.baseurl}}/assets/2022-01-11-what-i-learned-this-year/you-home.png)